 - When one of AppDynamics’ biggest customers in France saw Dynatrace, the reaction was amazing.
 “It’s like we had been using Windows 95 and you showed us Windows 10.”
 They replaced AppD with Dynatrace because of our container and microservice approach, our innovation, and our every-two-week releases.

-- A large US-based eCommerce company experienced major outages and performance slowdowns for over a year, and Cisco AppDynamics wasn’t helping in their complex, enterprise cloud environment.
+- A large US-based eCommerce company experienced major outages and performance slowdowns for over a year, and Cisco AppDynamics wasn’t helping in their complex, cloud environment.
 Not only did Dynatrace help them solve their problem, we also helped them rethink their entire monitoring approach, moving from reactive/dashboard watching to proactive and strategic.

 - A large eLearning company started refactoring their apps using Pivotal Cloud Foundry.
 They realized New Relic would no longer work for them – it couldn’t scale, couldn’t help them find the root cause of problems, and was too painful to deploy in their complex, dynamic environment.
 Dynatrace was a perfect fit, and the customer was able to replace not only New Relic, but also AppNeta and LogicMonitor, thanks to our all-in-one approach.

 When gen 2 monitoring solution users see Dynatrace, it’s like a light bulb turns on.
 It’s the difference between watching a movie with Blockbuster versus watching a movie with Netflix.